beknobloch/overleaf-toolkit/README.md

 # Underbranch

-This repository contains Underbranch, an Electron.js desktop applicatioin version of [Overleaf](https://overleaf.com).
-This release allows you to install Underbranch on MacOS or Windows via an easy visual process.

-Please reference the user manual or developer manual for further documentation on installation, features, and other important information.
+Underbranch is an Electron.js desktop application that brings Overleaf-style LaTeX editing to your local machine.
+This release provides a simple graphical installer for macOS and Windows, allowing users to work offline while maintaining full Overleaf compatibility.

+For installation, features, and troubleshooting, please refer to the [User Manual](#) and [Developer Manual](#).

 ## Getting Started

-Please note that Underbranch relies on [Docker Desktop (downloads available here)](https://docs.docker.com/get-started/get-docker/).
+Underbranch requires [Docker Desktop](https://docs.docker.com/get-started/get-docker/) to function.

+### Installation Steps:
-Please be sure to install the correct version of Docker for your operating system.
+1. Download and install the correct version of Docker for your operating system.
+2. Follow the [installation guide](#) to set up Underbranch on your machine.

+For additional details, visit our [documentation](#).